 What Katie Taught Me About the Camino

 When Katie and I sat down after the walk, I wanted to talk through what had happened to us.
 I knew the Camino had changed me.
 I could feel it.
-But sometimes you need another pilgrim to help you name what the road has done.
+However, sometimes you need another pilgrim to help you name what the road has done.

 That conversation gave me language, laughter, and a little more tenderness for the journey.
+It also reminded me that no two Caminos are ever the same, even when they follow the same route.

 We Came to the Camino From Different Roads

 Katie came to the Camino with her own history.
 She grew up Catholic, studied Spanish, lived in Morocco, and had carried the idea of the Camino somewhere in the back of her mind for years.
 It was not a random trip.
-It was a dream that waited until life gave it space.
+It was a dream that waited until life finally gave it room.

 Her First Day Was Not My First Day